 Yes!
 These activities are for anyone who wants to become stronger, more toned, more flexible, and enjoys a fun, sociable workout.
-Our instructors are trained to work with people of all fitness levels so that you are gradually building strength as you advance to prepare you for the next level.
-Whether you are fit or not, flexible or not, our instructors will patiently work with you to make sure you are progressing at your own pace safely.
+Our instructors are trained to work with people of all fitness levels so you are gradually building strength as you advance.

 The benefits of these types of exercises are both physical and mental.
 You will not only develop more strength, agility, balance, and endurance, and become more toned, but also have more energy and sleep better.
 In our experience, we have also seen the mental benefits that come along with accomplishing something new.
 Our students have gained more self-esteem, seen a decrease in their struggle with depression, become more extroverted, and gained the confidence that comes from doing something they never thought possible.

 During your class you will begin with a warm-up to get your muscles ready for exercise.
 Then you will learn a variety of moves and tricks, depending on the activity, as well as strength training and flexibility exercises.
 We also have classes specific to different styles of dance, strength training, and flexibility providing you with not only a new acrobatic activity, but also classes specific to different needs.

 What if I am running late and miss the warm-up?